erthward/geonomics/docs/source/params.rst

                           0: {
                              # number of individs to sample from pop
                              100: {
-                                  # 1x2 coord pair of nx2 coord pairs of individs
+                                  # 1x2 coord pair or nx2 coord pairs of individs
                                   'coords':             [0, 0],
                                   # valid kwargs dict for Model.add_individuals
                                   # 'source_msprime_params' argument...